Emotionally Focused Therapy

 Although both partners usually blame each other, actually, the pattern is the problem.
 Both partners contribute, but It's the pattern, not the partner.

-EFT works to understand, defuse and change that pattern.
+EFT works to understand, defuse and change that pattern and create safety where partners have felt alone and afraid.
 You will learn to see your relationship in new ways, to recognize and change your destructive "dance" and to understand the emotions behind it.
-You will learn to reach for one another, to reconnect, repair and bring back safety and comfort.
+You will learn to reach for one another, to reconnect and repair.
 EFT helps couples to change the music and learn a new dance.
+Learn more at www.ICEEFT.com